Dermatology Point-of-Care Intelligent Network

 Supercluster Co-investment - $3.6M

-Canada is facing a severe shortage of dermatologists leading to wait times of six months or more to see one.
-Melanoma can rapidly progress in as little as six weeks and patient survival declines from 98% to 15% if treatment is delayed.
+Canada is facing a severe shortage of dermatologists leading to wait times of six months or more for an appointment.
+Melanoma can rapidly progress in as little as six weeks and patient survival declines from 98 per cent to 15 per cent if treatment is delayed.

-The new cloud-based Dermatology Point-of-Care Intelligent Network will use MetaOptima’s tele-dermatology and Change Healthcare’s tele-pathology imaging, augmented by artificial intelligence.
-The project will also offer the possibility to not only expedite urgent cases faster through e-referral and e-triage but will train artificial intelligence (AI) models on real-life clinical data, to create algorithms for clinical decision support and medical education.
+The new cloud-based Dermatology Point-of-Care Intelligent Network uses MetaOptima’s tele-dermatology and Change Healthcare’s tele-pathology imaging, augmented by artificial intelligence (AI).
+The project offers the possibility to speed up urgent cases through e-referral and e-triage, as well as train AI models on real-life clinical data, to create algorithms for clinical decision support and medical education.

-The project is expected to roll out in dierent regions of British Columbia in multiple phases in 2019 and 2020.
-Once proven to the address the needs of British Columbians, the intent is to expand coverage of the system to other parts of Canada and the world, particularly those with increased solar exposure and higher incidences of skin cancer.
+The project is rolling out in phases across B.C.
+The intent is to expand coverage to other parts of Canada and the world, particularly those with increased solar exposure and higher incidences of skin cancer.